-If you're planning for a family travel trip to bring the kids up to visit grandma or you're a student traveling with friends for the ultimate spring break experience, there are a number of travel tips and tricks to heed this season as you plan your unforgettable journey:
+If you're planning for a family travel trip to bring the kids up to visit grandma or you're a student traveling with friends, there are a number of travel tips and tricks to heed this season as you plan your unforgettable journey:

 Determine how long your trip is expected to last and be sure to pack plenty of food, drinks, games and first-aid supplies for your journey.
 Snacks are an essential part of any trip - whether you're hiking, boating, flying or driving to a destination.
 Road trip munchies can help participants to adequately set the mood for your travels.
 Fox News advises drivers to avoid stopping at drive-thru restaurants, as these types of foods can not only add up monetarily, but they can quickly drain energy.